 Team FX is extremely grateful for the meaningful work the shelter does in our community.
 You can help!

 “We are so amazed and grateful of the selfless dedication and support we have received from TEAM FX over the years.
 Their ability to continually reach deep within themselves and reach out to their community in such a bold way is truly an inspiration.
-The children we serve are so much better for their effort and example.” — Angela Glode, Chief Development Officer, Austin Children’s Shelter
+The children we serve are so much better for their effort and example.” — Angela Glode, Chief Development Officer, The SAFE Alliance

 YOU really make the difference in fighting the alarming statistics of child abuse and neglect in Texas.